 How CCL CORE can help

-CCL CORE, as well as providing a software solution for many important compliance needs including policy promulgation, attestation, compliance monitoring and reporting also provides a way to record and report any matters of importance to a firm’s senior management including incident management and regulatory liaison.
+As well as providing a software solution for many important compliance needs including policy promulgation, attestation, compliance monitoring and reporting, CCL CORE also provides a way to record and report any matters of importance to a firm’s senior management including incident management and regulatory liaison.
 In this way CCL CORE enables firms to maintain their corporate memory in an efficient and effective manner throughout the firm’s lifetime.

 Request a demo to find out how CCL CORE will help your business manage the risk of loss of corporate memory